RichardDBlake/git-vscode-test/readme copy.md

 - and a third set
 -  one more line
 - List
-- This is a change
+- This is a change - mnade in a branch